linfeng-wang/Ollama_translate_assistant/README.md

 # AI-Powered Translation Assistant with Ollama

 This script functions as a background translator, listening for hotkeys and using a Large Language Model (LLM) to translate selected text.
-Inspired by the AI_typing_assistant project by patrickloeber
+Inspired by the AI_typing_assistant project by patrickloeber (https://github.com/patrickloeber/ai-typing-assistant)
-More detail can be found at: https://github.com/patrickloeber/ai-typing-assistant

 ## Quick Start